bjpop/gurita/docsrc/input_output.rst

     hatch count -x class < titanic.csv

+In the above example the notation ``< titanic.csv`` causes the contents of the file ``titantic.csv`` to be fed into the standard input of Hatch.
+This is called *input redirection*, and is a feature of the command line.

-Instead of using redirection, it is also possible to pipe the output from another command to the standard input:
+Instead of using input redirection, it is also possible to *pipe* the output from another command to the standard input of Hatch:

 .. code-block:: bash

     cat titanic.csv | hatch count -x class

-In the above example the ``cat`` command is used to pipe the contents of the file ``titanic.csv`` into the standard input of Hatch.
+In the above example the command ``cat titanic.csv`` outputs the contents of the file ``titanic.csv`` to standard output which is then fed through a pipe using the ``|`` (vertical bar) operator into the standard input of Hatch.

 Reading from standard input is particularly useful when you want to use Hatch as part of a command pipeline: